-New is simply brand new, from factory.
+New is simply brand new, from the factory.
 Which you can buy from the OEMs.

 Thanks for reading this far.
-In this paragraph, we will sum up the most important points from this guide to CT scanners.
+Below we will sum up the most important points from this guide to CT scanner types.

-What CT brand will be the best for my practice?
+What CT scan brand will be the best for my practice?

-You have many different options, although we recommend one of the following: GE, Siemens, Philips or Canon Medical.
-These brands have a long history of manufacturing CT scanners and are known for providing high quality.
+You have many different options, although we recommend one of the following CT scanner brands: GE, Siemens, Philips or Canon Medical, former Toshiba.
+These CT scan brands have a long history of manufacturing CT scanners and are known for providing high quality.

-Choosing between these brands are mainly a question of access to service providers and your personal preference.
+Choosing between these CT scan brands is mainly a question of access to service providers and your personal preference.